SherlockPsy/Life/TOTAL_PLAN.md

 2. Prohibitions
 - No “private ledger dump”
 - No “explain why” requirement
+- No director logic
+- No hidden meters

 ================================================================================
-EXECUTION CANON — MILESTONE 7 — THE WORLD INTRODUCES FACTS
+EXECUTION CANON — MILESTONE 7 — THE WORLD INTRODUCES FACTS (WORLD FACT SEEDS)
 Status: Binding / Non-negotiable
 ================================================================================

 0. Purpose
-Facts may occur without intent.
+The World may introduce facts without intent, without being a director, and without forcing outcomes.

 1. Required invocation
 1.1 POST /world/fact

 2. Request
+- Content-Type: application/json
+- Body keys:
-- fact_text: string
+  - fact_text: string (required)
-- request_id: string
+  - request_id: string (required)

 3. Writing rules
-3.1 Written as public block:
+3.1 The system MUST write a WORLD public block:
 - source = "WORLD"
 - evidence_text = fact_text

-3.2 fact_text MUST:
+3.2 fact_text MUST obey all of the following:

+A) Existence-only
-- assert existence only
+- It asserts existence of external conditions/events only.
-- imply no awareness
-- imply no outcome
+- It does not encode “what should happen next.”

+B) No internal-state authority
+- It must not authoritatively state anyone’s internal experience as a world fact.
-4. Forbidden
+  Forbidden examples:
-- No internal state claims
+  - “Rebecca misses George.”
+  - “George feels anxious.”
+  Allowed alternatives:
+  - private thought text (unrendered) written as internal experience
+  - public evidence written as speech/action (“I miss you.”)

+C) No outcome guarantees
-- No guaranteed future outcomes
+- It must not guarantee future outcomes.
+  Forbidden examples:
+  - “This will lead to an argument.”
+  - “She will definitely call later.”

+D) The v6 grounding rule (no floating stimuli)
+- If the fact introduces a stimulus (doorbell, knock, vibration, notification, email, call), it MUST be grounded in the same writing act by including, at minimum:
+  - where it happens (location)
+  - what is stimulated (which door/which phone/which device)
+  - who can perceive it (or that it is objectively occurring in the space)

+  VALID examples:
+  - “From the hallway, the flat’s front doorbell rings once.”
+  - “George’s phone vibrates on the coffee table beside the TV.”
+  - “There’s a knock on the dressing-room door—two quick taps.”

+  INVALID examples:
+  - “The doorbell rings.”
+  - “Someone knocks.”
+  - “A phone vibrates.”
+  - “An email arrives.”

+E) No countdown plotting
+- It must not introduce “in N beats/minutes/hours…” countdown hooks unless it is a written real-life commitment (e.g., “Martha said she’d be here at 10:00”).

+4. Response truth — POST /world/fact
+Outcome: WORLD written
+- HTTP 200
+- JSON must include:
+  - wrote: true
+  - request_id: string
+  - public_blocks: chronological array containing:
+    - exactly one WORLD block

+5. Idempotency
+- If request_id repeats, return the exact previously stored response.
+- Perform no new writes.

+6. Forbidden
 - No director commentary
+- No hidden state updates
-- No “in N beats…” countdown hooks
+- No “plot scheduler”
+- No summaries as authoritative reality (summaries may exist only as non-authoritative reading aids derived from written text)

 ================================================================================
 EXECUTION CANON — MILESTONE 8 — IDENTITY TEXT IS BINDING